 Project Anywhere’s evaluation criteria stress that all proposals must make a clear and compelling case for the proposed project’s potential to contribute to knowledge in an identified field of creative practice.
 It is also expected that all proposals identify relevant literature and related artistic precedents.
 Projects can be speculative or discursive in nature, and may extend or contradict existing methodologies.
 All proposals received by Project Anywhere are reviewed by 4 artist academics of international standing.
 Consequently, all applicants receive a comprehensive compilation of feedback for future consideration.

-Project Anywhere accepts proposals from artists and researchers working anywhere in the world.
-With only a handful of projects hosted each year, selection is very competitive.
-Please note that Project Anywhere does not provide funding nor expect exclusivity.
-Instead, Project Anywhere is designed to suit artist academics seeking independent peer-validation and international dissemination for their research.
-Project Anywhere also welcomes collaborative and curatorial projects or projects already hosted by other institutions seeking peer-validation.
+Project Anywhere accepts proposals from artists and researchers working anywhere in the world and is designed to suit artists seeking independent peer-validation and international dissemination for artistic research.
+Project Anywhere does not provide funding nor expect exclusivity.
+It also welcomes collaborative or curatorial projects and projects already hosted by other institutions.

 Please read our “Proposal Guidelines” and “Evaluation Criteria” carefully before submitting a proposal.

-Project Anywhere would like to extend its enormous gratitude to Parsons The New School for Design (USA), NSCAD University (Canada), Anonymous (Australia), The University of Lincoln (UK), The University of Newcastle (Australia), The University of Melbourne (Australia), and Auckland University of Technology (New Zealand) for their consistent and ongoing support of this groundbreaking global initiative.
+Project Anywhere extends enormous gratitude to Parsons The New School for Design (USA), University of Melbourne (Australia), NSCAD University (Canada), Anonymous (Australia), University of Newcastle (Australia), Bath Spa University (UK), and Auckland University of Technology (New Zealand).